 Mike Agron, co-founder of WebAttract says

 About 77% of B2B buyers would research about a company before they speak to you.
 In B2B, people are on a journey towards being educated.
-The best way to teach your qualified leads is by using webinars.
+The best way to teach your best qualified leads is by using webinars.
 Webinars offer significant amounts of value to the target audience and positions you as the authority.

 The downside to this is that marketers create webinars that have little or no value to the audience.
-It is sad to note that their webinars can be so terrible that they do not turn qualified leads to opportunities that are ready-to-buy.
+It is sad to note that their webinars can be so terrible that they do not turn to convert qualified leads to opportunities that are ready-to-buy.

 Choosing a topic that will draw the audience

-The popularity of the webinar is increasing.
+The popularity of webinar is increasing.
 And marketers are taking advantage of this to attract qualified leads to their business.
 They are stirring up controversies concerning their format.
 To get over the noise, you only need a killer topic.
 Therefore, you have to identify the challenges that your qualified leads want to get rid of.
 You cannot depend solely on private contributions to the topic.
 Webinars’ primary goal is to convert qualified leads into sales.
 Therefore, your sales team is a vital part of the brainstorming process for the webinar.